mkulz/Db-Assignment1/README.md

 # PROF FIREHEART
 # I haven't been able to get DataGrip to connect to mysql server,
-# so I'm just uploading this as a text file.
+# so I just uploading this as a text file called "normalization".
 # You should be able to just copy and paste this code.
 # Some of this code I was not able to actually test,
 # but I think this should all work.